Skip to main content

 If Octopus still looks right for your setup

 Compare the live tariff pages first.
-If you decide to switch, Matt's referral-code page explains how to start with the Octopus signup flow and get the account credit if the referral is accepted.
+If you decide to switch, the referral page explains how to start with the Octopus signup flow and get the account credit if the referral is accepted.